rbarkerg/RNPokedex/README.md

 # Componets app
-Pokedex App in React Native with call apis, cache, navigation, debounce and search.
+Pokedex App in React Native with light and dark mode, call apis, cache, navigation, debounce and search.

 ## How to run
 - Clone/download the repo.